GavinHuttley/tib/source/molevol/mutation.rst

     S_{GC} = \frac{G-C}{G+C}

 These divide the difference in the counts of the Watson-Crick pairs by their total.
-If sequences are mutation has predominantly operated in a strand-symmetric manner throughout time, the expected value of both :math:`S_{AT}` and :math:`S_{GA}` is 0 [5]_.
+If sequence mutation has predominantly operated in a strand-symmetric manner throughout time, the expected value of both :math:`S_{AT}` and :math:`S_{GA}` is 0 [5]_.

 We present two figures from published work that prove strikingly informative.
 The :ref:`first <dna_rep>` concerns the putative influence of initiating DNA replication from a fixed location.
 It is conjectured that the distinct nature of DNA synthesis on leading versus lagging strands drives the appearance of striking asymmetries in some bacterial genomes :cite:`Mrazek:1998aa`.